SayNext-Bench: Why Do LLMs Struggle with Next-Utterance Anticipation?

 Experimental Findings

-• Clear improvements with vision modality: Incorporating visual cues consistently improves next-utterance prediction performance.
+• Clear improvements with vision modality: Incorporating visual cues consistently improves next-utterance anticipation performance.

-• SayNext-Chat outperforms baseline MLLMs: Across all three evaluation dimensions, SayNext-Chat consistently surpasses zero-shot baselines, including frontier large-scale MLLMs, open-source models of comparable scale, and emotion-specific MLLMs.
+• SayNext-Chat outperforms baseline MLLMs: Across all three evaluation levels (lexical similarity, emotion-intention consistency, and overall alignment), SayNext-Chat consistently surpasses zero-shot baselines, including frontier large-scale MLLMs, open-source models of comparable scale, and emotion-specific MLLMs.

-• Priming vectors significantly boost emotional alignment: While fine-tuning on domain-specific corpora increases both lexical overlap and semantic similarity, priming tokens further improve emotion accuracy of future utterances by 3%.
+• Priming vectors significantly boost emotional alignment: While fine-tuning on domain-specific corpora increases both lexical overlap and semantic similarity, priming tokens further improve emotion-intention consistency of future utterances.

 • Cross-scenario generalization and scalability: SayNext-Chat maintains superior performance over compared baselines when evaluated on larger-scale datasets and across different scenarios in the zero-shot setting.